How to Tame and Sort Your Papers and Documents

 With free options like Google Docs and Sheets, there is no excuse for keeping paper copies.

 If you have paperwork already and just want to save it.
 Scan it (if you have one available with your printer) and then file the scan to a desktop folder.
-I suggest purchasing a flash drive or SD card and saving your scans on this so that you don’t use too much of your drive or computer’s memory.
+I suggest purchasing a flash drive or an external hard drive and saving your scans on this so that you don’t use too much of your drive or computer’s memory.

 - Google Drive — free